 To make contact with carriers to determine problem areas and assist with compliance.
-Officers will be required to complete an average of six compliance reviews/interventions per quarter.
+Officers will be required to complete an average of four compliance reviews/interventions per quarter.
 Arkansas will participate in the Comprehensive Safely Analysis (CSA) a safety measurement system which uses progressive interventions designed to pinpoint a motor carrier's poor safety performance with significant emphasis placed on data that is gathered at the roadside.
 AHP will measure performance by the number of compliance reviews/interventions conducted.
-AHP's two Motor Carrier Safety Inspectors will be able to complete their certification in FY 2020 and will work towards their projected goals in FY 2021.
+AHP has two full-time Motor Carrier Safety Inspector positions with one being vacant.
+AHP will promote and train an officer (may be delayed pending COVID-19 restrictions) for this position.
+The goal for this officer will be to work towards completing their certification in FY 2022.
+These officers will work towards their projected goals in FY 2023 and future years.